 Creating a second VXC connection into your Azure infrastructure (along with the associated BGP session) will qualify the setup for Microsoft Azure’s SLA.
-When you paste your Microsoft Azure Service Key into the appropriate field, choose the Secondary on-ramp location (the Primary on-ramp location will be greyed out and unavailable).
+When you paste your Microsoft Azure Service Key into the appropriate field, choose the Secondary on-ramp location (the Primary on-ramp location will be dimmed and unavailable).
 Follow the above process from step 5 to to complete the second VXC.

 At this point, you will have created the second Layer 2 connection from your Port to your Azure infrastructure and your work in the Megaport Portal is complete.

 To complete the connectivity process, log in to the Azure portal and enter the AS number, VLAN ID, and Primary and Secondary IP subnet for the Primary and Secondary BGP connections into your Azure infrastructure.